Tutorial: Migrate SQL Server to Azure SQL Managed Instance offline in Azure Data Studio

 - Overwriting existing databases using DMS in your target Azure SQL Managed Instance isn't supported.

-- Configuring high availability and disaster recovery on your target to match source topology isn't supported by DMS.
+- DMS doesn't support configuring high availability and disaster recovery on your target to match the source topology.

 - The following server objects aren't supported:

 - SQL Server Agent jobs